-This is a specialized program within the MA degree in musicology offered by the CWRU Music Department.
-It focuses on the performance practice of music before 1750.
+This is a specialized program within the MA degree in musicology offered by the Case Music Department.
+It deals with repertoires and performance practice from the earliest notated music up to 1850.
+Students should expect to spend a minimum of two years in full-time study in Cleveland.

-Admission Information

-Admission to the program is granted to those who demonstrate a high level of early music performance skill and good scholarly potential.
-A diagnostic examination in Music History and Music Theory will be administered to entering students to determine if there are deficiencies in any of these areas.
+Admission Information - Admission to the program is granted to those who demonstrate a high level of historical performance skill and good scholarly potential.
+A Diagnostic Examination in Music History and Music Theory will be administered to entering students to determine if there are deficiencies in any of these areas.
 If deficiencies are found, remedial courses will be required with the consequent extension of the hours required beyond the minimum.

-Students in this program who demonstrate exceptional accomplishment may petition to enter either the DMA in Early Music or the PhD in Early Music Performance Practices degree program before the completion of the MA degree.
+Students in this program who demonstrate exceptional accomplishment may petition to enter either the DMA or the PhD in Historical Performance Practice degree program before the completion of the MA degree.
 On this possibility, see the Degree Overlap section below.

-Audition Information

-Three pieces are required, of differing style and character, with a total length of approximately 20 minutes.
+Audition Information - Three pieces are required, of differing style and character, with a total length of approximately 20 minutes.
 We are interested to observe the candidate's command of various national idioms, ornamentation styles, and other aspects of historical performance as well as the overall level of artistry.

-It is expected that the candidate will provide an accompanist where applicable, unless arrangements have been made well in advance to provide one through the CWRU Music Department.
-It is also possible to submit a tape in lieu of a live audition, although a campus visitation is strongly recommended as part of the audition process.
+Along with the application, candidates should submit an unedited digital audio or video recording for consideration by the admissions committee.
+From these, the committee will select those who will be invited to travel to Cleveland for a live audition and interview.
+For these on-campus auditions, it is expected that the candidate will provide an accompanist where applicable, unless arrangements have been made in advance to provide one through the Case Music Department.
+It is also possible to use the recording in lieu of the live audition, although a campus visit is strongly recommended as part of the audition process.

-Course Work and Applied Music

-All programs are formulated to suit the needs of the individual student and require the consent of the graduate advisor.
-A minimum of 21 hours of course work, seminars and tutorials is required, including Bibliography and Research (MUHI 610), Introduction to Early Music Performance Practices (MUHI 441), Medieval/Renaissance Notation (MUHI 443), Pre-Tonal Theory and Analysis (MUTH 416), and a minimum of one Seminar in Early Music Performance Practice (MUHI 442).
+Course Work and Applied Music - All programs are formulated to suit the needs of the individual student and require the consent of the graduate advisor.
+A minimum of 21 hours of coursework, seminars and tutorials is required, including Bibliography and Research (MUHI 610), Introduction to Historical Performance Practice (MUHI 441), Medieval/Renaissance Notation (MUHI 443), Pre-Tonal Theory and Analysis (MUTH 416), and a minimum of one Seminar in Historical Performance Practice (MUHI 442).
 Students intending to proceed to doctoral work are strongly advised to take Schenkerian Analysis (MUTH 424).
 In addition, a minimum of two semesters of applied music (MUAP) is required for zero credit, along with 6 credit hours of registration for the lecture-recital and document (MUAP 651).
 On this, see below.

-Ensemble Participation

-All students in this program will participate in one or more of the CWRU early music ensembles during each semester in which they are on campus.
+Ensemble Participation - All students in this program will participate in one or more of the Case historical performance ensembles during each semester in which they are on campus.
+This is in order to benefit from working with the faculty, to learn repertory, and to contribute to the success of the ensembles.

-Foreign Languages

-Students must demonstrate ability to read two languages approved by the graduate advisor as relevant to the student's research.
+Foreign Languages - Students must demonstrate ability to read one language approved by the graduate advisor as relevant to the student's research.
 (These are generally drawn from German, French, Italian, and Latin, though exceptions can be made.)
-Each examination consists of two excerpts on subjects related to the student's area of specialty (each excerpt ca. 200-300 words in length), one to be translated with the aid of a dictionary, one to be translated without dictionary.
+The examination consists of two excerpts on subjects related to the student's area of specialty (each excerpt ca. 200-300 words in length), one to be translated with the aid of a dictionary, one to be translated without dictionary.
 Two hours are permitted for the examination-one hour for each excerpt.